MahmoudAhmadOsman/react-jest-testing/README.md

 ## Testing Components

-In this application, we focus on testing two key components:
+In this application, I focus on testing two key components:

 ### UserForm.js

 This component is responsible for user input and interaction.
-We thoroughly test it using various Jest functions and techniques, including but not limited to:
+I thoroughly test it using various Jest functions and techniques, including but not limited to:

 - `getByRole`: To access and interact with elements by their role.
 - `jest.fn()`: To create mock functions and track their usage.